Kurds vote in favor of independence from Iraq

 On Wednesday, Iraqi Prime Minister Haider al-Abadi called for the referendum to be annulled and for the KRG to engage in dialogue as guided by the constitution.
 His comments come a day after he ordered the Kurds to yield control of their airports to the central government by Friday.

 Several international flight operators have announced plans to cease flights to the region on Friday, including Egypt Air and Royal Jordanian Airlines.
-Iran previously closed its airspace last Sunday.
+Iran closed its airspace on Sunday.

 Nearly all neighboring regional powers objected to the referendum, warning that independence could further destabilize the region.